Teh Tarik (Delicious Frothy, Milky Tea)

 • Give your first jug a quick water rinse.
 Then, pour the tea from one jug to another and back again.
 Put as much distance between the 2 jugs as you dare.
 Repeat this until you have some froth.
 Do it over the sink, because I’m sure some of it will spill!

-• Finally, pour into a clean mug or cup, and enjoy!
+• Finally, pour into a clean mug or cup, and finish off with a sprinkle of cinnamon.

 Nutrition